awsdocs/amazon-vpc-user-guide/doc_source/route-table-options.md

 ClassicLink is a feature that enables you to link an EC2\-Classic instance to a VPC, allowing communication between the EC2\-Classic instance and instances in the VPC using private IPv4 addresses\.
 For more information about ClassicLink, see [ClassicLink](vpc-classiclink.md)\.

 When you enable a VPC for ClassicLink, a route is added to all of the subnet route tables with a destination of `10.0.0.0/8` and a target of `local`\.
 This allows communication between instances in the VPC and any EC2\-Classic instances that are then linked to the VPC\.
 If you add another route table to a ClassicLink\-enabled VPC, it automatically receives a route with a destination of `10.0.0.0/8` and a target of `local`\.
-If you disable ClassicLink for a VPC, this route is automatically deleted in all the VPC route tables\.
+If you disable ClassicLink for a VPC, this route is automatically deleted in all the subnet route tables\.

-If any of your VPC route tables have existing routes for address ranges within the `10.0.0.0/8` CIDR, you cannot enable your VPC for ClassicLink\.
+If any of your subnet route tables have existing routes for address ranges within the `10.0.0.0/8` CIDR, you cannot enable your VPC for ClassicLink\.
 This does not include local routes for VPCs with `10.0.0.0/16` and `10.1.0.0/16` IP address ranges\.

 If you've already enabled a VPC for ClassicLink, you may not be able to add any more specific routes to your route tables for the `10.0.0.0/8` IP address range\.